3 min read

 And finally, Many traditional herbal remedies have been used down the ages, precisely because they are effective.
 However, be aware that in modern times we use more medications with the potential for interactions, and back then life expectancy was shorter (so herbs were never a magic 'cure all').

 It is every pet parent’s responsibility to choose wisely what treatments their dog is given.
-So be be aware even natural herbs can be harmful and think before reaching for that herbal remedy.
+Be aware that even natural herbs can be harmful, and speak to your vet before reaching for that herbal remedy.

 Ingredient Splitting and Other Tricky Tactics Dog Food Companies Don’t Want You to Know